-- 1. CELA supports adding categories of users to generate more specific information but do not feel comfortable to comment in depth on the adequacy of the technical approach being taken to each sector. - 2.
+CELA supports adding categories of users to generate more specific information.
 A blend of a sector specific approach and user specific in instances where individual operations seem to fall outside of sector estimates would be preferable.
-If a user does better than the sector average they should be studied to add to the understanding of best practices and if they fall below they should have conditions imposed to see they achieve the average. - 3.
-Trained experts should review consumptive use with Provincial oversight.
+If a user does better than the sector average they should be studied to add to the understanding of best practices and if they fall below they should have conditions imposed to see they achieve the average.

+1. Trained experts should review consumptive use with Provincial oversight.
 The Province should provide this additional capacity particularly when they will be relying on the outcomes to build, shape and promote policy and programs.

-• Averaging amounts Ouestion
+Averaging amounts Question